shawn111/wyrcan/README.md

     quiet log-buf-len=1M print-fatal-signals=1
     ```

-  * `wyr.net.W.X.Y=Z` - Allows you to specify custom networking parameters.
+  * `wyr.net.[KIND.]FILE.SECTION.KEY=VAL` - Allows you to specify custom
-    All arguments of this type are collected.
-Then a systemd.network file is
+    networking parameters.
+All arguments of this type are grouped into files.
-    created with the specified contents.
-For example, the previously outlined
+    Then a `systemd.KIND` file is created with the specified contents.
+If
+    `KIND` is not specified, it defaults to `network`.
+For example, the
-    config would produce a file `/etc/systemd/network/W.network` with the
+    previously outlined config would produce `/etc/systemd/network/FILE.KIND`
-    following contents:
+    with the following contents:

     ```
-    [X]
-    Y=Z
+    [SECTION]
+    KEY=VAL
     ```

+    See the `systemd-networkd` documentation for the full range of
+    configuration possibilities.

   * `wyr.efi=write` - Saves the wyr.img and wyr.arg parameters to EFI NVRAM.
     This enables persistent, automated boot.